eanea/FPinScala/README.md

-# Functional Programming in Scala.
-Paul Chiusano and Runar Bjarnason
+# Functional Programming in Scala
 Exercises from book